paulsonkoly/calc/Readme.md

 ## Language

+Comments start with ; until the end of the line.

 The top level non-terminal is the program, a program consists of statements.
 Statements are on a single line up to the first new line character, blocks span across multiple lines.

 The language has the following statement types: